 We are no longer living in the days where a phrase "new website" accurately describes anyone's web needs.
 Just like to building a new house, building a website often calls for different professionals.
 If you set clear goals you will always see the light at the end of the web development tunnel.
 Here are a few questions to get you thinking about your organization's goals.

 - Do your constituents find your site easy to navigate?

 - Do you have a clear marketing strategy for your site?

 - Are you happy with your current conversion rates?

 - Does your site provide the desired level of engagement?

 2. Determine your needs

-After you determined your vision by setting goals it's time to look at what you organization really needs.
+After you determined your vision by setting goals, it's time to look at what your organization really needs.
 The following list of questions should help you start to identify your organization's web needs.
 I would recommend that the needs are also prioritized, it's a good way to communicate importance of tasks to the web development firm and can come in handy if the project scope needs to be modified.

 - How does your website look on mobile devices?